Community Power

 Many of us in Hanover want to lower our carbon footprint.
 In fact, a record number of residents turned out at our 2017 Town meeting and voted unanimously to adopt the town-wide goals of using 100% renewable electricity by 2030 followed by 100% renewable heat, cooling, and transportation by 2050.
 The Town is using the United States Environmental Protection Agency’s (EPA) definition of renewables to guide its efforts.

 Since 2017, Hanover town government has installed enough solar panels to generate power nearly equal to the amount it consumes.
-In addition, over 300 Hanover homes are getting electricity generated by locally-installed solar.
+As of 2025, some 350 Hanover homes are getting electricity generated by locally-installed solar.
 Still, until May of 2023 most electricity users relied on Liberty’s single option regardless of price and renewable energy content.

 As defined by NH RSA 362-F, investor-owned utilities, including Liberty and Eversource, must offer electricity that includes a minimum amount of power generated from renewable energy sources.
-The Renewable Portfolio Standard is now 24.3%.
+The Renewable Portfolio Standard is 25.2% for 2026.

-Participants in Hanover Community Power (HCP) are now able to purchase power at higher levels of renewable power (from 24.3% to 33.4%, 50%, or even 100%) as defined by the State’s Renewable Portfolio Standards or better.
+About 95% of Hanover Community Power’s customers are enrolled to receive 33, 50, or 100 percent renewables as defined by the State’s Renewable Portfolio Standards or better, which significantly exceeds the amount of renewables mandated for the utilities.
 At present, renewable content is provided through Renewable Energy Certificates (RECs).
 (To learn more about RECs, check out this short video from the EPA.)
 Over time, HCP intends to purchase directly from and invest in sources of renewable energy that prioritize local projects and meet criteria endorsed by the EPA.

 HCP will be transformative in helping the entire Town reach its 2030 goal of purchasing or generating enough renewable electricity to offset 100% of the power it consumes.
-This depends on each of us choosing the highest level of renewables that fits our pocketbook, while the Community Power Coalition of New Hampshire (CPCNH) works to secure the best possible rates.
+This depends on each of us choosing the highest level of renewables, while the Community Power Coalition of New Hampshire (CPCNH) works to secure the best possible rates.

-Hanover Community Power (HCP) will be transformative in helping the entire Town reach its 2030 goal of purchasing or generating enough renewable electricity to offset 100% of the power it consumes.
-Doing so will depend on each of us choosing the highest level of renewables that fits our pocketbook.
+Hanover Community Power (HCP) will be transformative in helping the entire Town reach its 2030 goal of purchasing or generating enough renewable electricity to equal the power it consumes.
+Doing so will depend on each of us choosing the highest level of renewables.

 Hanover has a voice in how CPCNH is governed and wrote its own aggregation plan.
 It will also be able to set its own priorities regarding its energy future.

 Community power is entirely voluntary and increases choice.
 With direction from CPCNH, HCP offers a menu of options with varying prices and levels of renewable energy content.
-Consumers have the power to select the option that best fits their pocketbook and values.
-Furthermore, consumers can “opt out” of HCP to take their utility’s supply.
+Consumers have the power to select the option that best fits their values.
+Furthermore, consumers can “opt out” of HCP to take their utility’s supply or sign up with a third party supplier.

-CPCNH buys energy in a portfolio of short and long-term contracts, thereby protecting consumers from extreme price fluctuations.
+CPCNH buys energy in a portfolio of short and long-term contracts to protect consumers from extreme price fluctuations that are avoidable.
 It closely monitors ever-changing energy markets to hedge against volatile prices and take advantage of opportunities to save.
-In contrast, investor-owned utilities such as Liberty must by law go to market in fixed, six-month cycles.
-That regulated clock lined up with a doubling of Liberty’s supply rate in 2022!

 Through CPCNH, HCP is in a position to purchase in bulk to get more competitive prices.
-In collaboration with CPCNH’s Risk Management Committee which works with specialists in load management and energy markets, HCP uses market strategies unavailable to regulated utilities and energy brokers to procure electricity at the best possible cost.
+In collaboration with CPCNH’s Risk Management Committee which works with specialists in load management and energy markets, HCP uses market strategies to procure electricity at the best terms for the Hanover community.
+Privately owned utilities must consider the financial interest of their investors when setting rates.

-Either in collaboration with CPCNH or independently, HCP will be able to create innovative programs for its customers.
+Either in collaboration with CPCNH or independently, HCP seeks to create innovative programs for its customers.
 These could include expanded energy efficiency offerings, time-of-use rates, and battery storage incentives.
-HCP will also be in a position to invest in community scale renewable energy and storage projects.
+HCP also seeks to invest in community scale renewable energy and storage projects.

 Ready?
 Here's What to Do.